Primary

 The rhomboids and middle traps are scapular retractors—they pull your shoulder blades toward your spine.
 These muscles are often weak in people with desk jobs and forward-rounded posture.
 Wide-grip rows directly strengthen these postural muscles.

-Want Wide-Grip Seated Row in your program?
+See where Wide-Grip Seated Row fits in your weekly plan

 Attach wide bar to cable row.